 National Association of School Psychologists (NASP)

-- Master's degree from an accredited college or university for unconditional admission1
+- Master's degree in school psychology from a NASP-approved college or university for unconditional admission. unconditional admission1

 - Minimum 3.000 graduate GPA on a 4.000 point scale (minimum graduate 3.250 GPA is recommended) for unconditional admission